This page addresses some frequently asked questions about MemSQL.

 Even though regular transactions use “READ COMMITTED” isolation level, backups created using

 How can I get a copy of MemSQL?

 Visit the download page to obtain a download link for MemSQL.
-MemSQL offers a free community edition and an enterprise edition available for 30-day trial and purchase.
+We offer:

 Does MemSQL run in the cloud?

 Yes.
 The easiest way to get up and running with MemSQL is the MemSQL CloudFormation template for Amazon.
 Once you sign up for a license key, visit Quick Start with Amazon Webservices or Quick Start with Microsoft Azure for more instructions.

 Does MemSQL run on Windows?